bxparks/EpoxyDuino/README.md

 ### Inherently Compatible Libraries

 Almost all libraries that I write will be inherently compatible with EpoxyDuino because EpoxyDuino is what I use to develop and test my libraries.
+For example, the following should compile using EpoxyDuino:

 * AUnit (https://github.com/bxparks/AUnit)
 * AceButton (https://github.com/bxparks/AceButton)